When to plant Blackberries in Bryan County, GA

 Bryan County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 2 and first fall frost is November 24.

-Bryan County County sits in USDA Zone 9a.
+Bryan County sits in USDA Zone 9a.
 Blackberries grows reliably in zones 5a through 10b, so it's a good fit here.

-Can Blackberries grow in Bryan County County's climate?
+Can Blackberries grow in Bryan County's climate?

 Your Bryan County Garden Planner — Free